10 Things to Do in Nashville in July

 Cheekwood Estate & Gardens, Nashville.| ©bior

-If you plan to visit Nashville in July, you can attend the inaugural Summer Cocktail Crawl, an art and botanical garden event held each year at Cheekwood Estate & Gardens, a mansion that is open to the public just outside Nashville and also includes a cocktail bar.
+If you plan to visit Nashville in July, you can attend the opening of the Summer Cocktail Crawl, an art and botanical garden event held each year at Cheekwood Estate & Gardens, a mansion open to the public on the outskirts of Nashville that also features a cocktail bar.

-Cheekwood Estate & Gardens can be reached by public transportation on Line 3 buses and the Nashville Sightseeing Bus, which includes a stop in the area near Warner Park.
+Cheekwood Estate & Gardens can be reached by public transportation on bus line 3 and the Nashville tourist bus, which includes a stop in the area near Warner Park.

 • When...
-The inaugural event is during the first week of June.
+The event opens during the first week of June.

 • Where...
 Cheekwood Estate & Gardens, Nashville.

-5. Join in the 4th of July celebrations
+5. Take part in the 4th of July celebrations

-If you plan to visit the United States in July you can experience Independence Day celebrations and Nashville is no exception, as every 4th of July the city hosts the Let Freedom Sing event, which combines music performances with a fireworks show.
+If you plan to visit the United States in July, you can experience the Independence Day celebrations, and Nashville is no exception.
+Every July 4th, the city organizes the Let Freedom Sing event, which combines music performances with a fireworks show.

-This free event is held every year in East Park and also includes arts and crafts vendors, street food booths and children's activities, making it a good alternative if you plan to visit Nashville with children
+This free event is held every year in East Park and also includes craft vendors, street food stalls, and children's activities, making it a great option if you plan to visit Nashville with kids

-On July 4th, Nashville also organizes a marathon through downtown, which starts in the morning and has different categories divided by age and physical condition.
+On July 4th, Nashville also organizes a marathon through the city center, which starts in the morning and has different categories divided by age and physical condition.

-6. Join the Bluegrass Along the Harpeth Festival
+6. Take part in the Bluegrass Along the Harpeth Festival

 Bluegrass Along the Harpeth Festival| ©Katelyn Reimers